mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-Garbage sleep with last night.
+Garbage sleep last night and I woke with a headache to boot.

 <!---->